IvayloShopov33/More-Exercise-Associative-Arrays-06.07.2023/README.md

 # More-Exercise-Associative-Arrays-06.07.2023
-I solved these more complicated tasks using associative arrays (dictionaries), objects and classes, arrays, lists, loops (For, While and Foreach) and if-else statements.
+I solved these more complicated tasks using associative arrays (dictionaries), objects and classes, arrays, lists, loops (For, While and Foreach), nested loops and if-else statements.